The London Journal: The London Journal; and Weekly Record of Literature, Science and Art (1845 - 1928)

-Herbert Ingram, in secret partnership with Punchs owners Bradbury and Evans, bought the magazine in 1857, and Punchs editor Mark Lemon was placed in editorial charge.
+Herbert Ingram, in secret partnership with Punch's owners Bradbury and Evans, bought the magazine in 1857, and Punch's editor Mark Lemon was placed in editorial charge.
 Lemon's attempt to rebrand the magazine, serializing novels by Walter Scott, was a commercial failure.
 George Stiff bought back the paper in 1859 (combining it with a title, The Guide, which he had started in the interim) and installed Percy B. St. John and then Pierce Egan as editor.
 After Stiff's bankruptcy in 1862, W. S. Johnson became proprietor.

 By 1883 it had transformed itself from being a 'penny family weekly' into what was recognizably a 'woman’s magazine'.
 Herbert Allingham became editor in 1889, publishing his own story "A Devil of a Woman" in 1893.